Psychiatry Residency Postgraduate Year 3

 Teaching Opportunities for Residents

-As a senior resident either in your PGY-3 or PGY-4 year, you lead a six-week, small-group seminar with preclinical NYU Grossman School of Medicine medical students, introducing them to their first patient-interviewing experience and the mental status exam.
+As a senior resident either in your PGY-3 or PGY-4 year, you lead a six-week, small group seminar with preclinical NYU Grossman School of Medicine medical students, introducing them to their first patient-interviewing experience and the mental status exam.
 There are also additional opportunities for formal and informal teaching throughout the residency program.

 On-Call Shifts for Residents